Mrunal-G/Casual-turn-taking-and-backchannel-prediction/README.md

 ```
 - https://isip.piconepress.com/projects/switchboard/

 # Tasks described in research paper:
 1. extendingthe turn-taking model to include backchanneling,
 2. use of LLMs with acoustic fusion for these tasks, and
 3. exploration of LLMs for instruction-tuning rather than simple token encoding and prediction

+## Data preprocessing:

+1. Extract dialog sentences from each speaker, while simultaneously normalizing special annotations, including [silence]/[noise] removal,
+partial word completion, and mispronunciation correction, as in [22].
+2. Mark isolated one-word or two-word phrases as backchannel candidates.
+Backchannels are considered to be the 20 most frequent one
+and two-word phrases, such as “yeah”, “mmhmm” and “oh okay”,
+as summarized in [22].
+3. Combine the two speakers’ dialog sentences in start-time ascending order and break sentences into words,
+for the purpose of word-level labeling in the following steps.

+22nd reference is research paper on `TurnGPT`.

 ## Evaluation Metrics
 1. AUC - Area Under Curve